luukrijnbende/piumino/README.md

 ```

 Tests can then be executed in two ways.\
-Selector is a CSS selector for the element to expect something on or the HTMLElement itself.
+Selector is a CSS selector for the element to expect something on.

 As a one-liner.
 ```typescript